From visual fatigue to visual excellence

 • Visual fatigue led to inconsistent inspection results

-Previous attempts to automate quality control had fallen short.
-'We tested numerous inspection systems,' Marie shares, 'but none could match the discerning eye of our experienced operators - until now.'
+Previous attempts to automate quality control had failed.
+"We tested many inspection systems, Marie confides, but none could match the expert eye of our operators - until now."

-The beauty industry's struggle with automated quality control runs deeper than most realize.
-'Vision systems have long been the gold standard in many manufacturing sectors,' explains Marie, 'but luxury cosmetics present unique challenges that have stumped even the most advanced systems.'
+The beauty industry's struggle with automated quality control is deeper than it seems.
+"Vision systems have long been the benchmark in many manufacturing sectors, Marie explains, but luxury cosmetics pose unique challenges that have thwarted even the most advanced systems."

-Traditional vision systems face multiple obstacles in lipstick inspection:
+Traditional vision systems face multiple obstacles in inspecting lipsticks:

-• Highly reflective surfaces that create unpredictable light patterns
+• Highly reflective surfaces creating unpredictable light patterns

 • Subtle color variations that can mask real defects